Grundmanis/arvato/README.md

 b.
 CHECK DONE Filters for all relevant fields;
 c.
 NOT_DONE Utilize translations for labels in columns/filters on list view and for field labels in create/update view
-NOT DONE Form handling
-NOT DONE - tests
 ● NOT DONE - Deliverables
 ● NOT DONE - Deployed front end project, that can be firstly seen by persons without possibility to NOT DONE - add redis on lando config